 How Common Is Revenge Cheating?

 “I’ve come across a few clients who have indulged in cheating as revenge on their partners.
 However, it is not a widespread phenomenon.
 Of course, it is human to think that if a partner has wronged you in some way, you must pay them back in the same currency.
 However, in most cases, this is just a momentary outrage.
 In my experience, most people don’t go out to have flings to settle scores with their partner,” says Pooja.

-Getting revenge on an ex or your partner isn’t something people talk about, and it’s not something that’s widely reported.
-Even so, the vengeful urge to want to hurt your partner in the same way they hurt you is pretty normal.
+Getting revenge on an ex or your partner isn’t something people talk about, and it’s not widely reported.
+Even so, the vengeful urge to seek revenge by wanting to hurt your partner in the same way they hurt you is pretty normal.
 Upon discovering a betrayal as debilitating as infidelity, rational thinking is bound to be impaired, albeit momentarily.
 It’s an obvious revenge psychology.

 What it hinges on, however, is whether a person chooses to act on this impulse or not.
 Taking revenge on a cheating husband/wife/partner may seem like the best way to ease the pain in the moment.
-To make sure your decision is not made in haste, let’s take a look at things you should know about revenge cheating and what it says about you.
+To make sure your decision is not made in haste, let’s take a look at things you should know about cheating on a cheater and what it says about you.

 7 Things To Know About Revenge Cheating

 “There are much healthier ways of coping with shock or hurt in the first place.
 You don’t need this one!
 Adopting a partner’s unhealthy behaviors can never do you any good.
 Before your act of revenge cheating affects your partner — which it may or may not — it will affect you.
 In my opinion, taking revenge on cheating husband/wife/partner is not advisable, it is a way of emotional self-harm.
 This will seem to be good for a while due to the adrenaline rush.
 But in the long run, it’ll do more harm than good,” says Pooja.

 Related Reading: 9 Psychological Facts About Cheating – Busting The Myths